CodeScop/Oge-Mai-Field-Guide/allresources.md

 - **Craft:** DESERT: 3PC Blacksmith/Blacksmith Barliar: 3 Raw Gold, 10 Coins, and 3 Wood
 - **Sell price:** 100 Coins (Don't sell unless you have >30; ideally, have at least 50.
 Good source of Coins after that.)
 - **Used for:**
+  - Craft HOUSE: Large Trunk and Small Trunk in Trinkets each require 1
   - DESERT
     - Craft Gansu: Stempo (1)
     - Gansu Quest: First Stempo (1)